phluid61/internet-drafts/file-scheme/draft.md

 such as local file paths or UNC strings.

 A file URI can be dependably dereferenced or translated to a local file path only if it is local.
-A file URI is considered "local" if it has a blank or no authority, or the authority is the special string "localhost".
+A file URI is considered "local" if it has no file-auth, or the file-auth is the special string "localhost".

 This specification neither defines nor forbids a mechanism for accessing non-local files.
 See SMB {{MS-SMB}}, NFS {{RFC7530}}, NCP